WebAssembly/tool-conventions/Linking.md

 | `<labeluse>` | Byte offest to label | `method` allows addend and `method` is either `text` or `section` |

 - `symbol` describes the symbol against which to perform relocation.
-  - For `funcsec` relocation metod, this is the function id, so that if the addend is zero, the relocation points to the first instruction of that function.
+  - For `funcsec` relocation method, this is the function id, so that if the addend is zero, the relocation points to the first instruction of that function.
-  - For `datasec` relocation metod, this is the data segment id, so that if the addend is zero, the relocation points to the first byte of data in that segment.
+  - For `datasec` relocation method, this is the data segment id, so that if the addend is zero, the relocation points to the first byte of data in that segment.
-  - For `customsec` relocation metod, this is the name of the custom section, so that if the addend is zero, the relocation points to the first byte of data in that segment.
+  - For `customsec` relocation method, this is the name of the custom section, so that if the addend is zero, the relocation points to the first byte of data in that segment.
-  - For other relocation metods, this denotes the symbol in the scope of that symbol kind.
+  - For other relocation methods, this denotes the symbol in the scope of that symbol kind.

 The relocation type is looked up from the combination of `format`, `method`, and `modifier`.
 If no relocation type exists, an error is raised.